godwinKamau/godwinKamau/README.md

 <img src="https://github.com/godwinKamau/godwinKamau/blob/main/Banner.png" style="height:420px; width:100%">

-# Welcome to my GitHub!
+# About Me

-__My name is Godwin.
-I'm interested in coding in JavaScript and Python.
-I'm also the best ukulele player you will ever meet.__
+_I'm interested in coding in JavaScript and Python.
+I'm also the best ukulele player you will ever meet._

 ## I'm currently working on...